 Opaque tokens only contain an ID.
 Photo by Kay Gradert on Unsplash

-O(Ouch): “I know self-contained tokens, they are those JWTs, aren’t they?”
+O(Ouch): “I know self-contained tokens, these are the JWT tokens, aren’t they?”

-Basically, that’s true.
-JWTs are a form of self-contained token.
-JWTs are primarily used with OIDC and enriched with user information.
-However, use in OAuth flows without user information in the token is also quite common (see RFC 7523 – JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants).
+In principle, this is true.
+JWT tokens are a form of self-contained token.
+JWT tokens are mainly used with OIDC and are enriched with user information.
+However, use in OAuth flows without user information in the token is also quite common (see RFC 7523 - JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants).

-Refresh tokens are used to retrieve new access tokens from the authorisation server.
-They offer two main advantages, which are particularly important in the authorisation code flow:
+Refresh tokens are used to retrieve new access tokens from the authorization server.
+They offer two main advantages, which are particularly important in the authorization code flow:

 Advantage 1 - Client access without an active user session

-Due to the longer validity of the refresh tokens, the client can access the resource server over a longer period of time without the resource owner having to re-authenticate.
+Due to the longer validity of the refresh token, the client can access the resource server over a longer period of time without the resource owner having to re-authenticate.

 Advantage 2 - Increased security due to short access token validity